640 South State StreetDover, Delaware 19901

 Cortisol is produced by your adrenal glands, which are located at the top of your kidneys.
 Cortisol helps break down protein, sugar, and fat in your food.
 It also helps to regulate your blood pressure and your body's ability to fight infection.
 Cortisol is also one of the hormones that helps you deal with stress.
 Cortisol levels should peak in the morning and be at their lowest in the evening.

-You might have this test if your doctor suspects you have hormone problems.
+You might have this test if your health care provider suspects you have hormone problems.
 This test is used along with other tests to diagnose conditions, including:

 Cushing disease, in which the pituitary gland makes too much ACTH